rchivist/deepdive/C/Lesson_3.md

 | `%p`           | Pointer address | 0x7ffeefbcd123 |
 | `%zu`          | `size_t` (for `sizeof()`) | 4 |

 Notice how i've introduced you several new data types and their format specifiers.
 Don't worry we'll learn those too.
+To be honest you can just read them and guess on your own so try to do it as well.

 Now back to our earlier question.
 What's the output of this expression?